Hadaward/Lua-TCP-Network-Library/README.md

 local client = net.client();
 -- Try to connect to the host
 local connected = client:connect("127.0.0.1", 6112) --[boolean]
--- Set timeout to 0 milliseconds
+-- Set timeout to 1 milliseconds [works better then 0] client:settimeout(1)
-client:settimeout(0)

 if (connected) then
 	-- send "ping" to the server